markfinger/python-js-host/README.md

 )
 ```

-Note: if you are using this library in a Django project, settings should be placed into your
-settings files.
-Please refer to the [usage in Django projects](#usage-in-django-projects)
-section of the documentation.
+Note: if you are using this library in a Django project, please refer to the [usage in Django projects](#usage-in-django-projects) section of the documentation.

 ### SOURCE_ROOT